SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 "Yay!"

-My heart flutters as the realization of the situation hits me.
+My heart flutters as the reality of the situation hits me.

-*Pinkie and I like each other!*
+*Pinkie Pie likes me back!*

 "Fluttershy?"